Application Note 010: Use of diffusive samplers with TD–GC analysis for monitoring VOCs in ambient air

 This Application Note describes the development of a two-bed sorbent tube in conjunction with Markes’ Micro-Chamber/Thermal Extractor for the sampling of petroleum vapours collected from soil gas.
 Both lighter and heavier (polyaromatic, longer-chain) hydrocarbons were detected, and quantitative recovery is demonstrated for even the heaviest fuel components.

-Application Note 081: Analysis of canister air using cryogen-free thermal desorption in compliance with US EPA Method TO-15
+Application Note 081: Innovative cryogen-free ambient air monitoring in compliance with US EPA Method TO-15

 Application Note 086: Monitoring ‘air toxics’ in ambient air using sorbent tubes by automated, cryogen-free thermal desorption in accordance with US EPA Method TO-17